somefoolouthere/audacity-macros/freq_decompose/README.md

 # Bass and Treble Decompose

 Perfectly separates the low and high frequencies into two separate tracks.
-It's used in my music loudener macros.
+It's used in my old music loudener macros.